meg-gutshall/flatiron-curriculum-notes/html-and-css-continued/bootstrap-framework/introduction-to-bootstrap.md

 **Drawbacks of Using Bootstrap**

 - Individuality: Many sites do not customize their styles beyond the defaults, making hundreds of sites that look the same.
-- Non-Content-Driven Media Queries: Unless you use the source code version and set your own custom break points, the precompiled CSS sets breakpoints for you, which can affect the way your content looks as the screen size changes.
+- Non-Content-Driven Media Queries: Unless you use the source code version and set your own custom breakpoints, the precompiled CSS sets breakpoints for you, which can affect the way your content looks as the screen size changes.
 - Heavier Than Necessary: If you are not using all the features, the file size could be potentially heavier than if you wrote your own code.

 ### Bootstrap Grid System